Ring's latest video doorbell is a must-have if you're serious about security - CNN Underscored

 Our lone complaint about Bird’s Eye View (not counting the fact it’s not available on all Ring devices) is that the setup process isn’t very precise.
 After installing the Pro 2 and connecting it to your Ring account, you’re shown a satellite picture of your house.
 You’re then asked to place a pin on the picture of where the doorbell is installed.
 Ring then uses this same satellite image as the base for the orange and gray dots.

-Because the images aren’t precise, and our placement may have been off a little bit, the dots aren’t placed exactly where the person was walking.
-The dots on our overlay would often go through part of our yard or right next to the sidewalk, instead of showing the person’s path following the sidewalk.
+Because the images aren’t precise, and our placement may have been off a little bit, the dots weren’t placed exactly where the person was walking.
+The dots on our overlay would often go through part of our yard or right next to the sidewalk instead of showing the person’s path following the sidewalk.

 Ring recently added the ability for Amazon’s Alexa to answer a doorbell ring and allow the person to leave a message for you.
 You can also have Alexa deliver an automated response.
 Either one will answer a doorbell ring after a set amount of time (up to 20 seconds) of your choosing.
 It’s a good feature on paper, but there’s a problem here.
 You need to answer the door in the Ring app for it to stop Alexa from intervening.
 If you’re home and answer the door, you’re not also going to answer the door and the Ring app.